Once Upon A Lifetime Feared Image

 The film opens with some rather choice language from a high school bully beating upon Thomas (Phoenix Nicholson).
 While Thomas is on the ground, he sees a strange girl watching him.
 He sees the girl again shortly after another beating and they have an odd conversation.
 Something is not quite right with the little girl.
 Is she a ghost, an alien or something else?
 Thomas decides to make a sharp exit from the girl only for here to appear outside his home.
 His mom Tatyana (Arie Thompson) befriends the girl, now called Joy, and invites her to stay while they figure things out.
 Soon a strange thing happens overnight….
 Joy gets older….

-Once Upon A Lifetime Script/Screenplay
+Once Upon A Lifetime Script/

 There are a handful of films that explore the concept of rapid aging, M. Night Shyamalan’s Old